 How are the EMC courses offered?

 All EMC courses will be offered through the distance learning program.
-These courses will be offered through a combination of multimedia presentations on CDROM and through the World Wide Web.
+These courses will be offered through multimedia presentations available on the university supported learning management system (Blackboard) and the World Wide Web.

 How will I take my exams?